 However, there’s a quick method that can differentiate between the two.
 Comparing the sales funnels of inbound marketing and ABM displays different perspectives.

-A business whose marketing strategy is exclusively hinged on the comprehensive net approach needs to reconsider their marketing approach.
+A business whose marketing strategy is exclusively hinged on the comprehensive net approach needs to reconsider its marketing approach.
 It’s true that inbound marketing has its strengths and has helped brands to achieve their bottom line.

 Assimilating ABM in your current marketing mix doesn’t mean that it will nullify the rest of your stack.
 You can exploit both to get the best outcomes on a case to case basis.
 For instance, you can use the low-cost inbound strategies to reach out to SMEs and elect ABM for your Fortune 500 marketing project.